faceless1f1/zip-cracker/README.md

 Use this tool responsibly and only on zip files you have permission to test.
 The author is not responsible for any misuse or damage caused by this tool.
 ```

-Feel free to adjust the content to suit your project’s needs or add any additional sections you find relevant.